 I STRONGLY urge you to NOT wait until the last minute to submit your work.
 By "last minute," I am referring to the day work is due, especially in the last few hours before the deadline.
 Inevitably, when you do, something happens (you get interrupted and miss the deadline, lightning strikes and takes out your computer, etc.).
 No exceptions will be made for students not submitting their work on time.
 If you miss a deadline, you will receive a zero (0) for the grade.
-Please do not email and ask me to extend a deadline or reopen work as it will not happen.
-If you miss work in the course, you do not need to let me know the reason why.
+Please do not email and ask me to extend a deadline or reopen work as it is not an option.
+If you happen to miss work in the course, you do not need to let me know the reason why.
 Just take extra precaution to not miss any other work.